-- 1. An electronic Claims Status Inquiry (e-CSI) screen print indicating that the claim was processed within the specified time frame; - 2.
-A remittance advice indicating that the claim was processed within the specified timeframe: and - 3.
+- 1. Remittance advice indicating that the claim was processed within the specified timeframe; and - 2.
 Correspondence from the state or parish office concerning the claim and/or the eligibility of the beneficiary.

 All proof of timely filing documentation must reference the individual beneficiary and date of service.
-RA pages and e-CSI screen prints must contain the specific beneficiary information, provider information, and date of service to be considered as proof of timely filing.